harrycresswell/harry/content/writing/page-site-params.md

 {{ end }}
 ```

 Notice `.twitter` is written all in lowercase.
-It’s important to note that unlike pre-defined variables, Page-level Params are *only* accessible in lowercase.
+It’s important to note that whereas Page methods are written using uppercase (e.g .Params), a custom parameter itself must always be written in lowercase.

-In the generated website, Hugo renders the URL value in the link `href=""` attribute, as expected.
+In the generated website, Hugo renders the URL value in the `href=""` attribute of the anchor element, as expected.

 ```html
 <footer>